ealtili/Blog/Troubleshooting_Kubernetes.md.md

 ```

 Now this will only help about 80% of the cases.
 A lot of the time files may still end up with the wrong line
-endings so when you work with docker you might have source files being copied
-into container images with the wrong
-line endings and when you have
-kubernetes clusters you might have
-config maps and secrets which are being
+endings.
+When you work with docker you might have source files being copied into container images with the wrong line endings.
+When you have kubernetes clusters you might have config maps and secrets which are being
 uploaded from a developer in this
 machine right into the environment also
 containing the wrong line endings and